Halliday Sutherland: The Stopes v. Sutherland libel trial of 1923

 Birth Control is remembered today as the work that contained the passages that Stopes asserted were defamatory, which led to the Stopes v.
 Sutherland case.

 Under the headings "Specially Hurtful to the Poor" and "Exposing the Poor to Experiment", Sutherland wrote:

 Charles Bradlaugh (and Annie Besant) had been tried in 1877 for publishing 'obscene literature'.
 They had published an American Malthusian tract in Britain.
 The original document was The Fruits of Philosophy which "advocated and gave explicit information about contraceptive methods".
 For the British version, Bradlaugh and Besant had added a subtitle: An Essay on the Population Question and a preface "we believe, with the Rev. Mr. Malthus, that population has a tendency to increase faster than the means of existence, and that some checks must therefore exercise control over population".

 Stopes sued Sutherland for libel and the case commenced in the High Court on 21 February 1923.
 The defendants (Sutherland and his publisher) won.
 Stopes appealed, won, and was awarded damages of one hundred pounds.
 Sutherland appealed to the House of Lords and the case was heard for the third time on 21 November 1924.
 Sutherland won.
 Stopes was ordered to repay the one hundred pounds arising from the previous hearing, and to pay the defendant's costs in relation to the appeals to the Court of Appeal and the House of Lords.

+A full account of the Stopes v.
+Sutherland trial is told in "Exterminating Poverty: The true story of the eugenic plan to get rid of the poor, and the Scottish doctor who fought against it" (2020) by Mark H Sutherland (in conjunction with Neil Sutherland).

 A second case arose when, in January 1929, Stopes publication Birth Control News attacked Sutherland and this time it was he who took legal action against her for libel.
 He lost in the Court of Appeal.

-Visit to the Mother-and-Baby home at Tuam and to the Magdalene Laundry at Galway
+Visit to the Mother and Baby Home in Tuam and to the Magdalene Laundry in Galway

 In 1955, Sutherland again encountered controversy, when he travelled to Ireland to find material for a book.
-The result, Irish Journey, includes an account of Dr Sutherland's visit to the Mother-and-Baby-Home at Tuam and the Magdalene Laundry in Galway in April 1955.
+The result, Irish Journey, includes an account of Dr Sutherland's visit to the Mother and Baby Home in Tuam and the Magdalene Laundry in Galway in April 1955.
 To visit these institutions, Sutherland needed the permission of Michael Browne, the Bishop of Galway.
 He asked Bishop Browne: "Is there anything to hide?", later adding: "I want to find out how you treat unmarried mothers."

 Permission was granted, on condition that Sutherland allowed his account to be censored by the Mother Superior of the Sisters of Mercy, who ran the institution.
 Accordingly, the account of his visit to the Laundry in "Irish Journey" was censored.
 In 2013, the publishers draft of "Irish Journey" was discovered in a cellar and the uncensored version was published in "The Suitcase in the Cellar" on hallidaysutherland.com.

 Irish Journey caused ripples, which Sutherland described this way, in the preface to the 1958 American edition: